-Notes to Condensed Consolidated Financial Statements - (Continued) June 30, 2016 (unaudited)
+Notes to Condensed Consolidated Financial Statements - (Continued) September 30, 2016 (unaudited)

 - (c) In May 2014, the IASB issued IFRS 15, Revenue from Contracts with Customers (IFRS 15), which requires an entity to recognize the amount of revenue to which it expects to be entitled for the transfer of promised goods or services to customers.
 IFRS 15 will replace existing revenue recognition guidance in IFRS when it becomes effective for annual and interim reporting periods beginning after January 1, 2018.
-We will adopt IFRS 15 on or before January 1, 2018, and we are currently evaluating the effect that IFRS 15 will have on our consolidated financial statements and related disclosures.
-We have not yet selected a transition method nor have we determined the effect of the standard on our ongoing financial reporting. - (d) In January 2016, the IASB issued IFRS 16, Leases (IFRS 16), which supersedes IAS 17 Leases (IAS 17).
+This new standard permits the use of either a retrospective or cumulative effect transition method.
+We will adopt IFRS 15 effective January 1, 2018 using the cumulative effect transition method.
+We are currently evaluating the effect that IFRS 15 will have on our consolidated financial statements and related disclosures. - (d) In January 2016, the IASB issued IFRS 16, Leases (IFRS 16), which supersedes IAS 17 Leases (IAS 17).
 IFRS 16 will result in lessees recognizing lease assets and lease liabilities on the balance sheet with additional disclosures about leasing arrangements and eliminate the classification of leases as either operating leases or finance leases for a lessee.
 IFRS 16 requires lessees and lessors to recognize and measure leases at the beginning of the earliest period presented using a modified retrospective approach.
 The modified retrospective approach also includes a number of optional practical expedients an entity may elect to apply.
 IFRS 16 also replaces the straight-line operating lease expense for those leases applying IAS 17 with a depreciation charge for the lease asset and an interest expense on the lease liability.
 This change aligns the lease expense treatment for all leases.
 The new standard is effective for annual reporting periods beginning on or after January 1, 2019, while early adoption is permitted if IFRS 15 is applied.
 We are currently evaluating the effect that IFRS 16 will have on our consolidated financial statements and related disclosures. - (e) We evaluated the impact of applying these accounting standards on our consolidated financial statements and do not believe the impact of the adoption of these standards to be material.